python-botogram/botogram/docs/shared-memory.rst

    Synchronization uses pickle under the hood, so you can store in the shared memory only objects pickle knows how to serialize.
-Please refer to the official Python documentation for more informations about this.
+Please refer to the official Python documentation for more information about this.

 Here there is a simple example of an hook which uses the shared memory to count how much messages has been sent: